-The Sub-fund makes sustainable investments which contribute to environmental and social objectives.
-Such sustainable investments may include those as defined by the EU Regulation on the establishment of a framework to facilitate sustainable investment (the "Taxonomy Regulation") as Taxonomy-aligned investments.
+The Fund makes sustainable investments which contribute to environmental and social objectives.
+Such sustainable investments may include those as defined by the Taxonomy Regulation as Taxonomy-aligned investments.

-The Sub-Manager selects shares in companies that provide solutions to critical social and environmental challenges that are facing the global population over the next few decades and which are falling within certain sustainable investment themes ("Sustainable Investment Themes"), which are at present: (1) cleaner energy, (2) environmental services, (3) resource efficiency, (4) sustainable transport, (5) water management, (6) education, (7) health, (8) safety and (9) well-being.
-In order to qualify for investment, at least half of the company's revenues must be derived from products and services with a positive social and/or environmental impact (as set out below) related to the Sub-fund's Sustainable Investment Themes.
+The Sub-Manager selects shares in companies that provide solutions to critical social and environmental challenges that are facing the global population over the next few decades and which are falling within certain sustainable investment themes ("Sustainable Investment Themes"), which are at present: (1) cleaner energy, (2) environmental services, (3) resource efficiency, (4) sustainable transport, (5) water management, (6) education, (7) health, (8) safety and (9) well- being.

+In order to qualify for investment, at least half of the company's revenues must be derived from products and services with a positive social and/or environmental impact (as set out below) related to the Fund's Sustainable Investment Themes.

 From this universe the Sub-Manager uses a proprietary methodology to assess the impact 'intensity' of a company's products and services.
 The Sub-Manager selects stocks it perceives as promising i.e. those companies chosen as part of the universe that provide solutions to sustainability challenges falling within the Sustainable Investment Themes, and analyses the fundamentals of such companies (such as financial information and management commentary, as reported in quarterly or annual statements, press releases or other public venues) to determine the dimensions of their positive social and/or environmental product impact.
-Additionally, the Sub-Manager reviews the environmental, social and governance ("ESG") quality of the company's policies and practices as part of its investment process to identify business and management quality.
+Additionally, the Sub-Manager reviews the ESG quality of the company's policies and practices as part of its investment process to identify business and management quality.

-Based on the totality of this fundamental analysis, the Sub-Manager assesses the company's quality and suitability for the Sub-fund ensuring an investment in the company does not significantly harm the environmental or social investment objectives of the Sub-fund.
-For example, if the company is, in the Sub-Manager's view, exposed to excessive reputational risk, or has significant activity in areas that are not consistent with the investment philosophy of the Sub-fund, then it is unlikely to be selected for investment.
+Based on the totality of this fundamental analysis, the Sub-Manager assesses the company's quality and suitability for the Fund ensuring an investment in the company does not significantly harm the environmental or social investment objectives of the Fund.
+For example, if the company is, in the Sub-Manager's view, exposed to excessive reputational risk, or has significant activity in areas that are not consistent with the investment philosophy of the Fund, then it is unlikely to be selected for investment.
 Companies with persistently poor practices regarding equal employment opportunities, human rights and environmental management are highly unlikely to be selected for investment.
 If a company is considered particularly weak on any single metric in the fundamental analysis profile, scoring a zero, it will not be qualified for investment.